Legal issues with fan fiction: Legal issues with fan fiction outside the United States

 In Great Britain, Discworld author Terry Pratchett, up until the point of his death in 2015, emphasized that he was careful not to read fanfics, and had voiced the opinion that "everything works if people are sensible" and didn't mind "so long as people don't put it where I can trip over it".
 However, Pratchett emphasized that the Discworld and all its characters are ultimately his intellectual property, and stressed that "it is not a franchise".

 Neil Gaiman, another English author who has written such works as Stardust, Coraline, and American Gods, says he does not mind fan fiction as long as the author notes that the characters are the intellectual property of another and so long as the fiction is not for profit.

 In addition, fanfiction may be legal in the UK following passage into law of an exception to copyright for the purpose of caricature, parody, or pastiche.

 In countries such as Russia and China, where copyright laws are more lenient or less well enforced, it is not uncommon to see fan fiction based on the work of popular authors published in book form.
 Sergey Lukyanenko, a popular science fiction author, went as far as to incorporate some fan fiction based on his stories into official canon (with permission of the writers of the said fan fiction).
 Perhaps the most famous case, however, is Dmitri Yemets' Tanya Grotter book series, a "cultural response" to Harry Potter, which provoked a lawsuit from J. K. Rowling.
+There is also a well-known fanfiction of The Lord of the Rings, The Last Ringbearer by Kirill Yeskov, that has been translated into several languages, including English, but the English translation was not printed, for fear of legal action by the Tolkien Estate.
+In 2010 the English translation was released as a free ebook.

 In Japan, the dōjinshi subculture is similar to a combination of the United States subcultures surrounding underground comics, science fiction fanzines, and fan fiction.
 The dōjinshi artists rarely secure the permission of the original creator.
 Many dōjinshi works are manga-format fan fiction, which in Japan is, while not strictly legal, generally tolerated and usually encouraged, being looked upon as a form of free advertising or a breeding ground for new talent, most famously the group CLAMP and Love Hina author Ken Akamatsu.

+Intellectual property of fanfiction creators

+While they do not hold the rights to the original media upon which a fanfiction is based, fanfiction writers' own works are their intellectual property.
+In 2022, the AI software Sudowrite was found to have trained the AI on material it did not have legal rights to, including fanfics.
+The publisher Plush Books was accused of copying fanfics and publishing them for profit without crediting the authors.